 - 1. Understand the basic concepts and principles of accounting and maintain the books of accounts. - 2.
 Analyze and prepare the financial statements and understand the accounting standards. - 3.
 Apply the different methods of depreciation and techniques of valuation of assets. - 4.
-Analyze and interpret financial statements through ratio analysis and cash flow statements. - 5.
+Analyze and interpret financial statements through ratio analysis and cash flow statements.
+5. Handle Real life situations involving Taxation and equip themselves with techniques of the statements.
 Handle Real life situations involving Taxation and equip themselves with techniques for taking Tax-Sensitive Decisions